- Starring

 On the Viking island of Berk, scrawny Hiccup, a brainy misfit, befriends Toothless, a wounded Night Fury dragon.
 Defying his tribe’s dragon-killing ways, Hiccup learns that dragons aren’t the enemy.
 The duo battles to stop a growing danger, pushing for peace between Vikings and dragons.

-How To Train Your Dragon Review
+How to Train Your Dragon (live action) REVIEW

 If the last decade has proven anything, it’s that the live-action remake is a lose-lose proposition.
 Should it remain too faithful to the source material, it’s considered to be a creatively bankrupt cash grab (and rightly so).
 However, if it strays too far, uproarious fans declare it a bastardization that disrespects what came before.
 The margin of error is thinner than your average girl boss, and How To Train Your Dragon isn’t the exception.